Tool Use

 AdalFlow provides a unified interface for integrating external tools into LLM workflows.
 Tools extend the capabilities of LLM agents, enabling them to call functions, access APIs, or interact with external systems.
 Two main tool abstractions are provided:

-• FunctionTool: Wraps any Python function or component method as a tool for LLMs.
+• FunctionTool: Wraps any Python function or class/component method as a tool for LLMs.

 • MCPFunctionTool: Wraps tools served by an MCP (Modular Command Protocol) server, enabling dynamic tool discovery and invocation.